cyrusinnovation/lift-skeleton/README.md

 The Lift project is based on the lift_blank template project included in the Lift distribution.

+## Configuring IntelliJ IDEA using Gradle

+If you prefer to use sbt, see below.
+The Gradle IDEA plugin generates file-based IDEA project information; i.e., .ipr, .iml, and .iws files.

+### What you need:

+1. IntelliJ IDEA with the Scala, sbt, and Cucumber-Java plugins.
+2. An installation of Gradle you can run from the command line (ideally 1.7 or later)
+3. This git repository.

+### How-to:

+1. We are going to use Gradle to bootstrap this process.
+The following steps will use the gradle command that comes with the installation, in this project's root directory (the same directory as this README file).
+2. Retrieve all the library dependencies needed for the projects by entering the command

+		gradle build
+3. Now generate the IDEA configurations using the command

+		gradle idea

+	This will download a lot of source jar files.
+4. You should now be able to use IDEA to open the lift-skeleton.ipr file in the root directory of this project.

 ## Configuring IntelliJ IDEA using sbt

+This is an alternative to using Gradle to configure IDEA.
+It generates directory-based IDEA project information.

 ### What you need: